liangstein/ByteNet-Keras/README.md

 The dataset used is [European Parliament Proceedings Parallel Corpus v7](http://www.statmt.org/europarl/).
 To avoid too much training time, only 150000 sentence pairs were used.
 The training time on a GTX 1080 is 45 hours.
 After 144 epochs, the categorical crossentropy is reduced to 0.001

 ## Models
-The main difference to the models in the paper:
+The main differences to the models in the paper:
 1. I've used BatchNormalization instead of LayerNormalization in the paper
 2. The dimension of the network is smaller due to a smaller dataset.
 The latent dimension is 500.